rv-mfronk/test-new-docs/index.md

 #actionLink: "/docs/"
 cards:
 - title: Quick Start
   content: Help spread a documentation culture.
 You can do it.
-We can help.
+We can help!!
   actionLink: "/getting-started/"
   actionText: Doc the things
 - title: Doc Types